Financial correlation: Irrational complacency

-Before the global 2007–08 financial crisis, numerous market participants trusted the copula model uncritically and naively.
+Before the 2008 financial crisis, numerous market participants trusted the copula model uncritically and naively.
 However, the 2007–08 crisis was less a matter of a particular correlation model, but rather an issue of "irrational complacency".
 In the extremely benign time period from 2003 to 2006, proper hedging, proper risk management and stress test results were largely ignored.
 The prime example is AIG's London subsidiary, which had sold credit default swaps and collateralized debt obligations in an amount of close to $500 billion without conducting any major hedging.
 For an insightful paper on inadequate risk management leading up to the crisis, see “A personal view of the crisis – Confessions of a Risk Manager” (The Economist 2008).
 In particular, if any credit correlation model is fed with benign input data as low default intensities and low default correlation, the risk output figures will be benign, ‘garbage in garbage out’ in modeling terminology.